KEY TAKEAWAYS

 The Lake Martin water level schedule is not just an operational detail.
 It is a lifestyle factor that shapes how you will use your property through every season.

 If boating is your primary goal, plan visits during the May through September window to see the lake at its best.
+In some years, favorable hydrology means the lake stays at full pool through October 15 — watch Alabama Power’s weekly fall extension updates to know whether that applies in a given year.
 If you are evaluating a property for its dock or waterfront access, visit once at full pool and once during the drawdown.
 The two views tell you things a single visit cannot.

 If you are considering a waterfront lot for new construction, confirm water depth, shoreline setbacks, and dock permit eligibility with Alabama Power before closing.
+Ask specifically whether the next 6-year deep drawdown is approaching — that timing can significantly expand your construction window.
 These are not assumptions you want to make after the sale.

 Working with agents who know Lake Martin’s water management system — and who have relationships with Alabama Power Lake Services — saves buyers from costly surprises.
 Windy Carter and Mindy McWhirter bring that knowledge to every waterfront transaction they represent.